turneye/coderdojo/README.md

 > Are you a noob?
 Use this template.

 > Are you a master?
-Shut up! and use this template... the code only is accepted (pull request).
+Shut up and use this template!
+Talk is cheap, show me the code (Pull Request).

 <div style="text-align:center"><img src ="https://github.com/jdnichollsc/Ionic-Starter-Template/blob/gh-pages/images/reinventing.the.wheel.jpg?raw=true" /></div>